alphagov/govuk-developer-docs/source/manual/architecture-deep-dive.html.md

   exceptions to this are `travel-advice` & `specialist-publisher`, which communicate directly with email-alert-api to ensure emails go out immediately)

-[Content store registers the route][content-store-router-api] for the content item via router-api.
+[Content Store registers the route][content-store-router-api] for the content item via Router API.
 This happens inside the Sidekiq job directly, rather than in a downstream process.

 [content-store-router-api]: https://github.com/alphagov/content-store/blob/dd79a03d74f130650bc97d1c84aae557ccea58d3/app/models/content_item.rb#L33